togetherassessments/assessment-site/src/content/autism/services-page/services/2-autism-adults.md

 ---
-title: Autism (Adults)
+title: Social communication, interactions, and sensory processing assessment
-description: Expert autism assessments for adults using internationally recognised diagnostic criteria, providing thorough evaluation and detailed reports to support understanding and access to services.
+description: Expert autism-informed and sensory processing-informed assessments for adults using standardised evaluation, clinical interviews, and questionnaires, providing thorough evaluation and detailed reports to support understanding and access to services.
-anchor: autism-adults
+anchor: autism
 order: 2
 icon: tabler:brain
 published: true